Factbox: Cardiff City striker Emiliano Sala

 - He joined Nantes in 2015 and has scored 42 goals for the French Ligue 1 side so far

-- Sala scored 12 goals this season and is third behind Kylian Mbappe (14) and Nicolas Pepe (13) among top scorers
+- Sala had scored 12 goals this season in France’s Ligue 1 to rank fifth among top scorers behind Kylian Mbappe (17), Edinson Cavani (14), Neymar Jr and Nicolas Pepe (13)

 ($1 = 0.8802 euros)